 “How about the collaborative expansion releases like ‘Pxl-WIN’,’CheapBeats = WIN’, etc?

-These special side releases are a collaborative effort between ChipWIN & another netlabel (one that’s typically involved in the ‘Volume’ judging process); they are comprised of submissions that just barely missed being featured on their related “Volumes” (i.e. submissions that still warrant a chance at a compilation release beyond the “Volume”).
-Thus far, they have also been the result of a collaborative effort between one of the associated “Volume” judges & Hoodie, with the final track roster being decided by the chosen judge.
+These special side releases are a collaborative effort between ChipWIN & another netlabel (one that’s typically involved in the ‘Volume’ judging process); they are comprised of submissions that just barely missed being featured on their related “Volumes” plus a handful of bonus tracks curated by the expansion release’s collaborating netlabel.
 Gives a completely different flavor to the end result + collaboration is fun yo!
-All four instances thus far (‘Pxl-WIN‘,‘CheapBeats = WIN‘, ‘µWIN‘ & ‘Forest = ВИН!‘) have been well received & damn good; enough so that some folk look forward to these collaborative expansions just as much (if not more!) than the ‘Volumes’.
+All five instances thus far (‘Pxl-WIN‘,‘CheapBeats = WIN‘, ‘µWIN‘, ‘Forest = ВИН!‘, & ‘DESKPOP & ChipWIN‘) have been well received & damn good; enough so that some folk look forward to these collaborative expansions just as much (if not more!) than the ‘Volumes’.

 “What about the other releases?
 How are those put together?”

 Everything else is curated solely by Hoodie & are generally invite only.
 As much as we’d like all of the releases to be open to everyone, it’s simply too great a task to manage for each release; it also serves to keep the yearly “Volumes” & their related expansions unique.
 Regarding the invites themselves, they are typically sent out to a variety of chipartists from varying different genres, composition methods, & regions of the world to ensure as much creative diversity as possible.

 While there’s no surefire guarantee, the best ways to increase your chances for an invite = make awesome chipmusic and interact regularly in the ChipWIN community; the Facebook group & Discord server are likely your best options.

 “But srsly, how are the tracks chosen?”